-Welcome to the School of Molecular Bioscience
+Welcome to Molecular Bioscience

-The research interests of the School span key areas in modern bioscience and include: determination of the structures and function of important macromolecules such as proteins; the molecular biology and genetics of microorganisms and mammals; genomics and proteomics; tissue engineering; the molecular and cellular basis of important diseases including human genetic disease, cancer, central nervous system inflammation and obesity; metabolism and human nutrition.
+The research interests of Molecular Bioscience span key areas in modern bioscience and include: determination of the structures and function of important macromolecules such as proteins; the molecular biology and genetics of microorganisms and mammals; genomics and proteomics; tissue engineering; the molecular and cellular basis of important diseases including human genetic disease, cancer, central nervous system inflammation and obesity; metabolism and human nutrition.
 In recognition of the research excellence of our staff, we received over $9 million in competitive research grants in 2010.
 Underpinning our research endeavours, the School has a superb range of specialised facilities and state-of-the-art equipment.
 The results of the School’s research efforts are contributing to the spectacular advances being made today in the biological and biomedical sciences and laying the foundations for the prevention, control and cure of disease and improvement of quality of life.

-Another key mission of the School is in the training of the next generation of scientists.
+Another key mission of the Molecular Bioscience is in the training of the next generation of scientists.
 Our academic staff are recognised for their outstanding record and commitment to teaching excellence in bioscience.
 Significantly, we are very well placed to translate the latest scientific discoveries from the research lab into the lecture theatre and practical class.
 Our philosophy and practice of research-led teaching equips our students with the latest, exciting, cutting-edge scientific knowledge well before it can be found in a textbook.
-In complementing theoretical coursework, the School’s teaching labs are well equipped with the latest technology and equipment ensuring our students are well trained and prepared as they embark upon their careers.
+In complementing theoretical coursework, the teaching labs are well equipped with the latest technology and equipment ensuring our students are well trained and prepared as they embark upon their careers.

 Professor Iain L. Campbell

-Head of School (2011 - )
+Head of School (2011 - 2015 )